Don't Do For Others...

 We avoid “make work” for our volunteers.
 We work to meet real needs in the communities where we work with the unique resources of the volunteers who join us.
 We believe the number one need that our volunteers can meet with their unique resources is in the area of education.

-As an organization, Outreach360 focuses on maintaining sustainable development practices that engage and empower volunteers and donors to make a difference in developing countries.
+Outreach360 provides an affordable service trip experience that focuses on maintaining sustainable development practices that empower volunteers and donors to make a difference in developing countries.
+This volunteer abroad opportunity opens doors for service-minded individuals interested in learning about new cultures.

 Outreach360 was originally incorporated in 1995 as Orphanage Outreach to assist an orphanage in the Dominican Republic.
-As the Orphanage Outreach volunteer program grew, much more of our effort expanded on on supporting disadvantaged neighboring communities.
+As the Orphanage Outreach volunteer abroad program grew, much more of our effort expanded on supporting disadvantaged neighboring communities.
 The focus was on education—English, literacy, and community health.
-To more accurately represent our community efforts, Orphanage Outreach began doing business as Outreach360 in 2011.
+To more accurately represent our community efforts, Orphanage Outreach began doing business as Outreach360 in 2011 and continues to provide affordable service trip experiences in Latin America.

 As generous as it seems, it is actually very arrogant and condescending to travel to the Dominican Republic or Nicaragua to “work with the poor people, or the poor children”.
 The people we work with are very alive, vibrant, intelligent, dynamic, and capable.
 They are rich in many areas where Americans and Canadians are poor.
 Look beyond the material poverty.
 We are there to serve, and usually they are there to serve as well.
 It is a two way street, the inter-cambio (interchange) of the different cultures is a very important part of our program.